-"At that time, in the '90s, if there was an Asian on TV, even if you were completely Americanized, they were called names like Toshi or Yoshi - like the audience wasn't smart enough to observe their ethnicity, they had to ham mer it home, "said Muraoka.
-"And for me, I'm a fourth-generation Japanese American who grew up in the [San Fernando Valley], and all of my friends and family members were not named Toshi or Yoshi - they had names like Steve or Alan."
+"At that time, in the '90s, if there was an Asian on TV, even if you were completely Americanized, they were called names like Toshi or Yoshi - like the audience

-When he's not onstage acting or filming.
-Muraoka takes on directing projects and is also currently working on a book highlighting his experience on "Sesame Street."
+When he's not onstage acting or filming, Muraoka takes on directing projects and is also currently working on a book highlighting his experience on "Sesame Street."

-"I really wasn't interested in writing a pure autobiography

-- the idea is to do something about Hooper's.
-I'm the third owner of Hooper's Store, and there is a great legacy and history that needs to be told about the store as well, "Muraoka said.
+"I really wasn't interested in writing a pure autobiography - the idea is to do something about Hooper's.
+I'm the third owner of Hooper's Store, and there is a great legacy and history that needs to be told about the store as well," Muraoka said.
 "It's sort of the central meeting place of the neighborhood.
 It has all of these core values of community that I think sort of represents a microcosm of the world at large, the idealized world at large that we all hope a community should be."

-Muraoka treasures his multifaceted experience on "Sesame Street" as the show ramps up production on a new season.
+Muraoka treasures his multifaceted experience on "Sesame Street" as the show ramps up production on a new season

 "We're filming season 46 right now, and it's great to be an Asian American representative on a show that's all about inclusion," Muraoka said.
-"I feel very safe here because it's not like they're saying, "Alan is an Asian character, so we have to write him a certain way."
+"I feel very safe here because it's not like they're saying, 'Alan is an Asian character, so we have to write him a certain way.'
 They write for me as a human being with foibles and intricacies and humor and heart - it's just a great, great joy to be a part of."